 Operating costs and expenses - Operating costs and expenses consist primarily of sales and administrative-related personnel costs, sales commissions and advertising expenses directly related to product sales and administrative costs relating to business unit and corporate management activities, as well as gains and losses on plant, property and equipment.
-Operating costs and expenses for the first quarter of 2020 were comparable to the same period in 2019.
+Operating costs and expenses for the second quarter and first six months of 2020 were lower than the same periods last year, particularly travel and advertising costs which declined by \$.2 million for the second quarter compared to the same prior year period.
+Operating costs and expenses as a percentage of net sales increased in both periods due to the lower sales.
+See reporting unit discussion below.

-Income from operations - As a percentage of net sales, income from operations for the first quarter of 2020 increased compared to the same period of 2019 and was primarily impacted by the factors impacting cost of sales, gross margin and operating costs discussed above.
+Income from operations - As a percentage of net sales, income from operations for the second quarter and first six months of 2020 decreased compared to the same periods of 2019 and was primarily impacted by the factors impacting cost of goods sold, gross margin and operating costs.
+See reporting unit discussion below.